UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/interactive_jobs/index.md

 ## Clusters

 An interactive session can be requested on any of our three clusters: El Gato, Ocelote, and Puma.

-Since the request to start an interactive session is processed by Slurm, these jobs will be subject to the same wait times as batch jobs.
-Since Puma is typically busy with high traffic throughput, it is not recommended to request an interactive session on this cluster unless specific resources are needed and longer wait times are acceptable to the user.
+Ocelote and El Gato share the same operating system (CentOS 7), system libraries, and software modules.
+El Gato typically has shorter wait times, so if you're compiling software or running small test jobs for workflows to run on either El Gato or Ocelote, it may be advantageous to request a session on El Gato for more immediate access.

+Puma runs a newer operating system (Rocky Linux 9), has newer system libraries, and its own software modules.
+If you are using Puma for your production work, you will want to stick to requesting interactive sessions on Puma for testing and compiling.
+Workflows may not be transferrable between the older clusters and Puma, so make sure to check which software ecosystem you're using to ensure the most predictable results.

 ## How to Request an Interactive Session

 ### The ```interactive``` Command